If you’re looking to equip yourself with a killer gaming PC, there are two distinct schools of thought on how to do it.

-We tend to advocate for the second camp, but we’re big enough and ugly enough to understand that the market has changed a lot in recent years, and working out whether you should build or buy isn’t quite as straightforward as it once was.
+Here at TechRadar, we tend to represent the second camp, but we’re big enough to understand that a lot has changed over the last few years, and deciding which school to follow isn’t as straightforward as it once was.

-Many of the more expensive systems do still have the potential for decent savings, but that margin has disappeared in some of the machines we've looked at recently, especially at the cheaper end.
-This leaves the main reason to build as making sure you don't waste money on components you don’t really need.
-You get to spend the money where it matters most to you.
+There are some more expensive systems that still have the opportunity for savings, but that margin is growing narrower – especially with cheaper computers.
+This leaves the main reason to build as making sure you’re not wasting money on components you really don’t need.

-Say, for example, you wanted to build a machine that will deftly play GTA V, but also have enough raw grunt to handle this year's other big PC gaming release, The Witcher 3: Wild Hunt, then you could set out to build a rig that really pushes graphics performance above all else.
+For example, let’s say you wanted to build a PC that will ably handle PlayerUnknown’s Battlegrounds, but also have enough raw horsepower to handle 2018’s other big PC gaming releases like Monster Hunter World or World of Warcraft: Battle for Azeroth, then you could set out to build a machine that pushes graphics performance above everything else.